 It turned out that Savage was a good person to keep as a friend.
 He was good at stepping in when Dawlish got out of hand, which was quite often.
-Dawlish had told Savage and Proudfoot we dated for sometime.
+Dawlish had told Savage and Proudfoot that we dated for some time.
 Savage asked me about it one evening while we were playing cards.
-“Heh, talk about the over exaggeration of the millennium.
-We went on one date; if it can still be called a date if the woman leaves less than an hour into it.”
+“Heh, talk about the over exaggeration of the year.
+We went on one date.
+Though, I’m not sure it can still be called a date if the woman leaves less than an hour into it.”
 Savage seemed slightly relieved to hear that I hadn’t dated Dawlish.

 I raised an eyebrow and laid my hand down.
-“You’re right.
+“You’re right about winning.
 Now you owe me five drinks next time we’re out.”
 Gambling was frowned upon, but if we kept it to drinks, food, other such things, we could get away with it.

 I had an unexpected visit from George mid-November.
 He was strolling down the street near Honeydukes.
 I could tell he was trying to look nonchalant.
 His frequent glances around the street told me he was there with a purpose.
 I walked by him, keeping a brisk pace.
-He turned and let out a “Hey, Tonks.”
+He turned and let out a, “Hey, Tonks.”
 I stopped and turned around.
-“How’s it going?”
-He asked catching up with me.
+“How are things?” he asked catching up with me.

-“Oh, not too bad.”
-I lied.
+“Oh, not too bad,” I lied.
 The night before was the full moon.
-I typically sat up every full moon, worried sick about Remus.
+I sat up every full moon, worried sick about Remus.
 I couldn’t sleep knowing he went through the entire transformation and lost control of his mental state.
 “How’s business?”

 George and I walked on a bit.
 He was telling me how they were selling out of their defensive items when he stopped me.
-“You’re still upset over Remus.”
-He said.
-He wasn’t asking me.
-I looked around; I didn’t want to meet his eyes.
+“You’re still upset over Remus,” he said in a way that was clearly not a question.
+I looked around trying to avoid his eyes.
 George pulled me into a hug.
 I was surprised how strong his arms were.
 His hand rested on my lower back; it was nice to be touched.
 He nuzzled me slightly catching my lips in a kiss.
 I let out an involuntary moan of delight.
 I missed being in the arms of a man but I was missing Remus’ arms.

 I pulled out of what would have been a magnificent kiss.
-“George… I can’t.
-We can’t.”
+“George… I’m sorry, I just can’t.”
 I was breathing a bit heavier than usual.

 We walked in for a bit, George stopped outside of Zonko’s.
 “I have to meet with the owners.
-I’ll catch you later, Tonks.”
-He said with a grin.
+I’ll catch you later, Tonks,” he said with a wink.
 I headed back to my flat, a nap sounded nice.
 When I got there, Proudfoot was listening to the news on WWN.

 He looked around when I opened the door.
-“Ye’ve had an owl.”
-He said gesturing towards a folded note on the counter.
+“Ye’ve had an owl,” he said gesturing towards a folded note on the counter.
 My heart leapt the same it did every time I saw a letter.
 I always had a bit of hope that it’d be from Remus saying he wanted to see me.
-I was disappointed to see my mom’s handwriting.
+I was disappointed to see Mum’s handwriting.
 She wanted me to come home for Christmas.
 I didn’t want to be home for Christmas.
-I couldn’t bear being around Mom.
-She asked me questions about Sirius and telling her about him involved talking about Remus.
+I couldn’t bear being around Mum.
+She’d asked me questions about Sirius and telling her about him involved talking about Remus.
 I wrote her back saying I had to work.
-It was a lie, but it was easier than saying ‘Hi Mom, I don’t want to be around people for Christmas.’
+It was a lie, but it was easier than saying that I’d rather be alone.

 He gave me an exasperated look.
-“You can use my first name.”
-He said smiling.
-“I thought you’d be with your boyfriend today.”
-He said looking around as if he expected to see a bloke come out from a corner.
+“You can use my first name,” he said with another shy smile.
+“I thought you’d be with your boyfriend today,” he said looking around as if he expected to see a bloke come out from a corner.

 My eyebrows contracted together.
 “Boyfriend?”
 I wondered if he meant George.
 “I don’t have a boyfriend Sav—Brad.”
 I corrected myself.
 Savage sat down next to me on the couch.
 He looked confused.